-To send flowers in memory of Anthony William Muskus, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Anthony William Muskus, please visit our Heartfelt Sympathies Store.

 Mr. Muskus' parents came to live in Greenwich, CT in 1905 and raised 7 children.
 At the age of 17, Mr. Muskus enlisted in the US Navy.
 He married his sweetheart, Inga Thorenz in 1948, raised two daughters and spent many years traveling later in life until Inga's death in 2006.
 Prior to retiring from the U.S. Navy, he spent six years in Seaplane Squadrons as an U S. Navy Aviation Mechanist Mate.
 The first two and a half years in the Caribbean on the hunt for German submarines. the remaining half was in the Pacific looking for any pilot who fell in the ocean or someone who was sick on a ship.